hourglass depicting tax deadline

 Key Takeaways

-• File for a tax extension with the IRS by April 15 to avoid potential late-filing penalties and give yourself more time to complete your return.
+• File for a tax extension with the IRS by April 15 to avoid potential failure-to-file penalties and give yourself more time to complete your return.

-• Make estimated tax payments on time to avoid interest and penalties, and consider making payments on 90% of your current year’s bill or 100% of your prior year’s bill.
+• Make estimated tax payments on time to avoid interest and penalties, and consider making payments on 90% of your current year’s bill or 100% of your prior year’s bill to avoid penalties.

 • The IRS offers several payment options, including direct pay, electronic funds withdrawal, and credit/debit cards, but be aware of potential fees.